Large kiln body riveted and welded components

 Destructive Testing (Sampling)

-Such as tensile, bending, impact, hardness, metallographic tests (usually performed during process evaluation or sampling inspection).
+Such as tensile, bending, impact, hardness, and metallography tests (typically conducted during process qualification or random inspections).

 Dimensional Inspection

-Check whether the overall structural dimensions and key part dimensions meet drawing requirements.
+Check whether the overall structural dimensions and dimensions of key components meet the drawing requirements.

-The kiln body weight varies greatly, depending on diameter, length, wall thickness, and material.
+The kiln body has a wide range of weights, depending on its diameter, length, wall thickness, and material.
 Typical data are as follows:

 Kiln Type